Q: What is AWS CloudHSM?

 Q: How do I terminate CloudHSM service?

-You can use the CloudHSM API or SDK to delete your HSMs and stop using the service.
+You can use the CloudHSM console, API, or SDK to delete your HSMs and stop using the service.
 Please refer to the CloudHSM User Guide for further instructions.

 Q: How will I be charged and billed for my use of the AWS CloudHSM service?